Third edition of this note around the Pharaoh steer system

 Both the RA boats ware equipped with fixed mounted steer-oars aft, as give the needed hold back by downwind; but even those looked like the Egyptians, the RA steer-oars only could work twisting as a rudder and not by dipping - nor was it fastened to tilt, if digging into the shallow muddy river bottom.

-The last case with a muddy river bottom was more actual for the later Tigris, but nobody today knows how Tigris was equipped - she is pyred.
+A shallow muddy river bottom was more an actual risk for the later Tigris, as sailed on rivers, but nobody today knows how Tigris was equipped - she is pyred.

 Thor Heyerdahl's reed boats